uallas-tenorio/SQL-Server-BI-Project-Sells-/README.md

 # SQL-Server-BI-Project-Sells-
-Project using Microsoft tools to deal with sells, invoices and to allow customized reports.
+BI Project using Microsoft tools to deal with sells, invoices and to deliver customized reports.

 > Building tables for OLTP